The incredible diversity present in domestic dogs is mind-blowing, but a few things are remarkably common across breeds.

 Squeaky Dog Toy Safety

 As with anything else you allow your dog to play with, you must ensure your pooch remains safe while working on a squeaky toy.
 This primarily means that you should restrict squeaker toy time to those occasions in which you can keep an eye on your dog.

 Squeaker toys are essentially like regular chew toys.
 Some are plastic, while others are made of fabric, and they are often sculpted and painted to resemble things dogs like to chew on or people find amusing.
 We’ve collected a list of some of the funniest and cutest squeaky toys here, so check them out if you’re in the market for a squeaker!

-However, squeaky toys also contain an internal device that squeaks when your dog squeezes it or forces air through it (as happens when the outer toy shell is squeezed).
-There’s nothing particularly dangerous about these squeakers, but they can cause potentially life-threatening problems for dogs who swallow them.
+There’s nothing particularly dangerous about these dog toy squeakers, but they can cause potentially life-threatening problems for dogs who swallow them.

 Accordingly, you need to make sure that your dog can’t rip the toy apart, giving her access to the squeaker in the first place.
 This means you should always inspect squeaky toys before giving them to your dog, and make sure that there are no tears or other “wounds” which may allow your dog to access the internal device.

 This is primarily a problem with large dogs, power-chewers and pups who are especially rough on their toys.
 In fact, some dogs may be so destructive that they cannot be trusted with one of these toys for any length of time.
 For them, specifically designed tough toys for rough chewers are really the only safe option!